Master of Science in Accountancy

-Graduate Advisors: Hetherington, Hsieh, Kim, Sopt
+Graduate Advisors: Chen, Hsieh, Kim, Sopt

-The Master of Science in Accountancy (MSA) program provides an advanced degree in accounting, with specialization in financial accounting, tax, auditing, managerial accounting, and accounting information systems.
+The Master of Science in Accountancy (MSA) program provides an advanced degree in accounting, with specializations in financial accounting, tax, auditing, managerial accounting, and accounting information systems.
 In addition to ACCT 890 (3 units), at least nine units of 800-level graduate accounting courses must be completed.
 The remaining 18 units may be selected from appropriate graduate and undergraduate courses.
 The course selection must be approved by an advisor.
 ACCT 800 and ACCT 801 may not be taken for credit if ACCT 301 and ACCT 302, or the equivalents, have been completed in which case two additional 800-level classes must be substituted.
 For students without prior accounting or business coursework, additional classes may be needed to qualify for the 150 hour CPA licensure requirements.
 Contact the California State Board of Accountancy for details.

 Program Learning Outcomes

 The student will be knowledgeable in accounting and its functional support of organizations.
 Demonstrate proficiency in professional accounting standards.